ReedorReed/janetreade.dk/README.md

 - Implementation of HTML, CSS, and JavaScript
 - Development of contact form and gallery
 - Optimization of user experience and speed
-- Documentation through logbook and code comments
+- Documentation through code comments
-- Deployment of the website on Netlify
+- Deployment of the website on GitHub Pages

 ## Styleguide